Ashlea Gillon: how are we talking about fat bodies?

 When Dr Ash Gillon (Ngāti Awa, Ngāpuhi, Ngāiterangi) speaks about fatness, it’s never just about the body.
 It’s about systems of oppression and truth.

-Her thesis, grounded entirely in a mātauranga Māori worldview, is a first of its kind: a research journey unapologetically anchored in Māori narratives, values, and resistance.
+Her thesis, grounded entirely in a mātauranga Māori worldview, is a first of its kind: a research journey anchored in Māori narratives, values, and resistance.

 “Fat Indigenous wāhine are subject to multiple forms of discrimination and intersecting oppressions,” Ash says.
 “Fat wāhine Māori are presented as undeserving, unwell, diseased, undesirable, and unreliable.”